-For the first time, parts of Meleko Mokgosi’s seven-year and on-going project, Democratic Intuition, are being shown in the UK and Europe.
-The solo-exhibition sweeps across Gagosian’s Brittania Street gallery space; the scale of works are recognisably Mokgosi’s in their institutional-friendly/domestically unfriendly size, with one work stretching over 100 feet, and as you near, in Mokgosi’s distinct painting techniques.
-Democratic Intuition is made up of a multitude of layers, each a narrative to follow in unto itself.
+For the first time, parts of Meleko Mokgosi’s seven-year and ongoing project, Democratic Intuition, are being shown in the UK and Europe.
+The solo-exhibition sweeps across Gagosian’s Brittania Street gallery space; the scale of works are recognisably Mokgosi’s in their institutional-friendly/domestically unfriendly size, with one piece stretching over 100 feet, and as you near, in Mokgosi’s distinct painting techniques.
+Democratic Intuition comprises of a multitude of layers, each a narrative to follow in unto itself.

 This particular exhibition takes from two parts of the epic project, Bread, Butter, and Power (2018) and Objects of Desire (2016-20).
 The former explores aspects of democracy in postcolonial southern Africa through a twenty-one-panel painting.
 Mokgosi primarily turns to film theory to build a conceptual framework that helps the viewer make sense of the numerous narratives present through the work.
 Each panel acts as a storyboard, the first, for example, establishing the themes that will occur following and how they function.
 In this case, Mokgosi paints Mary Seacole, Angela Davis and Harriet Tubman alongside anonymous sitters.
 The panel introduces these identifiable struggles with those that occur unrecognised but are equally vital and impactful.